-Anatomic vs Reverse Shoulder Replacement: Key Differences Explained by Dr. Takenishi
+Anatomic vs Reverse Shoulder Replacement: What’s Right for You

 X-ray comparison of anatomic vs reverse shoulder replacement showing prosthetic implants in the shoulder joint

-In this blog, we’ll break down the differences between anatomic vs reverse shoulder replacement, explore when each procedure is typically recommended, and highlight what patients can expect during recovery.
+This page explains the key differences between anatomic vs reverse shoulder replacement, when each procedure is recommended, and what to expect during recovery so you can make an informed treatment decision.

 Understanding Shoulder Replacement Surgery